clearlysid/tauri-plugin-decorum/README.md

 ![demo](./wheeee.gif)

-Being a designer, I'm _very_ particular about how window decorations look and behave.
-This plugin is an opinionated take on titlebars: it retains the native featuress (like Windows Snap Layout) and uses transparency to seamlessly sit within your app's UI solving my two gripes with the default titlebars.
-One, they feel too "disconnected" from the rest of the app and two, they window controls often aren't aligned well with the rest of the contents.
+Being a designer, I'm _very_ particular about window decorations.
+This plugin is an opinionated take on titlebars and solves my three gripes with the default ones:
+1. it retains most native features (like Windows Snap Layout)
+2. they doesn't feel _disconnected_ from the rest of your app and uses transparency to blend in
+3. they window controls often aren't aligned well with the rest of the contents

 ## Installation and Usage